react-native-oh-library/usage-docs/en/klarna-platform-colors.md

 You need to re-run the command after each change to the config to update the generated files.

+After generating the resource files, it is necessary to copy the two color files generated in Harmony/AppScope/resources/to the corresponding directory of the Harmony project.

 ```bash
 npx @react-native-oh-tpl/platform-colors
 ```